MicrosoftDocs/visualstudio-docs/docs/ide/writing-code-in-the-code-and-text-editor.md

 - Remove any filters on the returned results by choosing the **Clear All Filters** button.
 - Change how returned items are grouped by choosing a setting in the **Group by:** dropdown list box.
 - Keep the current search results window by choosing the **Keep Results** button.
-- Search for strings within the search results by entering text in the **Search Find All Referencs** text box.
+- Search for strings within the search results by entering text in the **Search Find All References** text box.

 You can also hover the mouse over any search result to see a preview of the returned item.